Employment

 Private Equity Compensation and Other Disputes

-John Brice, former Chief Investment Officer and board member of private equity fund CarVal Investors in a case against CarVal after it terminated Mr. Brice’s employment and threatened to withhold $230 million in compensation.
+John Brice, former Chief Investment Officer and board member of private equity fund CarVal Investors, in a case against CarVal after it terminated Mr. Brice’s employment and threatened to withhold $230 million in compensation.
 After winning a preliminary injunction, Kasowitz settled the matter favorably.

 Senior Managers of Och-Ziff Capital in their dealings with the company’s founding partners and board of directors.